 At the end of each term, the University of Waterloo asks its students to evaluate its courses and course instructors.
 The information collected from these evaluations provide constructive feedback to instructors about their teaching and the course and provides University of Waterloo administrators with a data source to draw from when evaluating instructor performance.

 In Spring 2015, the Arts faculty started a volunteer-based pilot program to replace the traditional paper and pencil course evaluation process with an online process.
-Starting with the Winter 2017 term, all courses in Arts use the online evaluation system unless the instructor specifically requests paper-based evaluations.
+Starting with the Fall 2019 term, all courses in Arts use the online evaluation system.

 Going paperless allows for improved efficiency when collecting and distributing results and allows instructors to easily view and compare their results over time.